kmpython/FlaskWebApp/README.md

 I have used PyCharm Community edition as my IDE of choice for development and pgAdmin4 as GUI for the database.

+This application allows users to view/add/edit/delete restaurants and their associated Menu Items.
+The database schema is two tables - Restaurant and MenuItem having One-to-Many relationship and linked via a ForeignKey.
 To run the application on your system
 1. Fork/Download the project to your system
 2. Setup the required environments (python 3.5.x, Flask, Flask-SQLAlchemy, PostgreSQL and psycopg2)